-As of December 31, 2020, the Company has U.S. federal net operating loss ("NOL") carryforwards of approximately \$249 million.
-NOLs amounting to \$60 million generated before the 2018 tax year will start expiring beginning 2032, and the NOL of approximately \$189 million generated in 2018 and later have an indefinite carryforward period.
+As of December 31, 2018, the Company had U.S. federal net operating loss ("NOL") carryforwards of approximately \$87 million.
+NOLs amounting to \$60 million generated before the 2018 tax year will start expiring beginning 2033, and the NOL of approximately \$27 million generated in 2018 has an indefinite carryforward period.
 The NOL carryforwards are subject to review and possible adjustment by the Internal Revenue Service and state tax authorities.
 NOL carryforwards may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant stockholders, as defined under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, as well as similar state tax provisions.
 This could limit the amount of NOLs that the Company can utilize annually to offset future taxable income or tax liabilities.

-The components of the Company's deferred tax assets and deferred tax liabilities are as follows:
+The components of the Company's deferred tax assets are as follows: